Arksine/moonraker/docs/web_api.md

 from untrusted clients must use the new key.

 ### Database APIs
-The following endpoints provide access to Moonraker's ldbm database.
+The following endpoints provide access to Moonraker's lmdb database.
 The database is divided into `namespaces`.
 Each client may define its own namespace to store information.
 From the client's point of view, a namespace is an `object`.
 Items in the database are accessed by providing a namespace and a key.
-A key may be specifed as string, where a "." is a delimeter, to access nested fields.
+A key may be specified as string, where a "." is a delimiter, to access nested fields.
 Alternatively the key may be specified as an array of strings, where each string references a nested field.
 This is useful for scenarios where your namespace contains keys that include a "." character.